NillionNetwork/python-examples/examples_and_tutorials/core_concept_permissions/README.md

 ### Run permissions examples (storing and retrieving permissioned secrets, revoking permissions)

-Before running through examples, ensure you have run `nillion-devnet` (in this case the examples will pull the correct confgis from the `.env` file stored on your machine by the devnet), or you are inputting the real testnet configs through an `.env` file you set up.
+Before running through examples, ensure you have run `nillion-devnet` (in this case the examples will pull the correct configs from the `.env` file stored on your machine by the devnet), or you are inputting the real testnet configs through an `.env` file you set up.

 1. The reader fetches their user id
-2. The writer stores a secret and gives the reader retrieve permissions on the secret based on the reader's user id, resulting in a store id for the secret
+2. The writer stores a secret and gives the reader retrieve permissions on the secret based on the reader's user id, resulting in a values id for the secret
-3. The reader retrieves the secret with the store id
+3. The reader retrieves the secret with the values id
 4. The writer revokes secret permissions by rewriting them
 5. The reader tries to retrieve the secret, but no longer has access to it